Microsoft/azure-docs.pt-pt/articles/api-management/api-management-customize-styles.md

 ## <a name="view-your-change"></a>Ver a sua alteração

-1. Navegue até o portal do desenvolvedor.
+1. Navegue para o portal de desenvolvimento.
 2. Pode ver a alteração que efetuou.

 ## <a name="next-steps"></a>Passos seguintes